 VERY IMPORTANT NOTE: WARNING AGAINST OVER-BEATING: it is much more common, in these days of electric mixers, for cooks to *over-beat* their egg whites, rather than under-beat them.
 Over-beaten eggs will not hold their volume.
 They will create, at best, a low profile meringue or cake, and at worst, collapse and separate.
 Over-beaten egg whites lose their gloss and start to appear grainy.
 They have started to lose their structure and elasticity.
 If you are at all unsure, it is much better to slightly under-beat your meringue, rather than slightly-over beat it.
 Trust me on this one.

-Place 6 to 8 large spoonfuls of meringue on the prepared baking sheet and use the back of a large spoon to gently form them (without deflating the whites) into small nest shapes.
+Gently fold in the vanilla extract with a spatula until evenly blended.
+Next, place 6 to 8 large spoonfuls of meringue on the prepared baking sheet and use the back of a large spoon to gently form them (without deflating the whites) into small nest shapes.
 The hollow in the middle of the nests will ultimately be holing the cream and berries.
 Keep in mind as you are forming the meringues that they will not alter shape in any way while they are cooking.

 Place in the preheated oven and bake for about 1 hour.
 Turn the oven off and leave the meringues